apache/spark/docs/programming-guide.md

 sc.register(myVectorAcc, "MyVectorAcc1")
 {% endhighlight %}

-Note that, when programmers define their own type of AccumulatorV2, the resulting type can be same or not same with the elements added.
+Note that, when programmers define their own type of AccumulatorV2, the resulting type can be different than that of the elements added.

 </div>

 <div data-lang="java"  markdown="1">

+A numeric accumulator can be created by calling `SparkContext.longAccumulator()` or `SparkContext.doubleAccumulator()` to accumulate values of type Long or Double, respectively.
+Tasks running on a cluster can then add to it using the `add` method.
+However, they cannot read its value.
+Only the driver program can read the accumulator's value, using its `value` method.

+The code below shows an accumulator being used to add up the elements of an array:

 {% highlight java %}
-LongAccumulator accum = sc.sc().longAccumulator();
+LongAccumulator accum = jsc.sc().longAccumulator();

 sc.parallelize(Arrays.asList(1, 2, 3, 4)).foreach(x -> accum.add(x));
 // ...